reuters-graphics/prison-heat-records/README.md

 To categorize air conditioning status, Reuters created two additional fields: ac_status and ac_status_details.

 For <code>ac_status</code>, a prison was marked as:
-Yes: At least one housing unit has air conditioning.
+- <code>Yes</code>: At least one housing unit has air conditioning.
 This includes both mechanical air conditioning and evaporative cooling systems, commonly known as swamp coolers.
-No: No housing units have air conditioning
+- <code>No</code>: No housing units have air conditioning

 The field ac_status_details provides additional information:
 Full: All housing units have air conditioning